1. Who are we?

 You can access your information by asking us.
 Occasionally, we may need to refuse your request to access information, for example, where granting you access would infringe someone else’s privacy.
 When you request access, we will ask you to provide some form of identification so that we can ensure that you are the person to whom the information relates.
 In some cases, we may also ask you to pay a reasonable fee to cover the cost of access.

-If you think there is something wrong with the information we hold about you we’ll try to correct it if it is inaccurate, out of date, incomplete, irrelevant or misleading.
+If you think there is something wrong with the information we hold about you we will apply all reasonable efforts to correct it if it is inaccurate, out of date, incomplete, irrelevant or misleading.
 If you are worried that we have given incorrect information to others, you can ask us to tell them about the correction.
-We’ll try and help where we can - if we can’t, then we’ll let you know in writing.
+We’ll try and help where we can - if we can't, then we’ll let you know in writing.

 If you are concerned about how we have collected or managed your personal information please call us on +61 2 9936 9000.
 If you're not satisfied with how we have handled your complaint you can also contact the Office of the Australian Information Commissioner (OAIC) or an external dispute resolution scheme.